Olunowoade01/Introduction-to-jenkins/README.md

 ### Step 5: Jenkins Setup Complete
 ![5](./img/5%20jenkins%20created%20successfully%20.png)
 **Explanation:**
-This confirms Jenkins is set up and ready for use.
+This image confirms Jenkins is set up and ready for use.
 You can now create jobs and configure pipelines.